rotundasoftware/cartero-express-middleware/README.md

 } );
 ```

-The middleware wraps the existing `res.render()` function, so it has an opportunity to populate `cartero_js` and `cartero_css` with the appropriate values each time a template is rendered.
-Templates can then just  dump the `cartero_js` and `cartero_css` to load all the js / css assets they require.
+The middleware wraps the existing `res.render()` function, so it has an opportunity to populate `res.locals.cartero_js` and `res.locals.cartero_css` with the appropriate values each time a template is rendered.
+Templates can then just dump `cartero_js` and `cartero_css` to load all the js / css assets they require.

 ```jade
 doctype 5